MANEUVERED FOR A MISSION

 How many doors of opportunity have been shut up because we never pay attention or listen to people that are like us or lower than us?

 Never be irritated with the door we are at right now because that door is the entrance that leads to the other.

 You may not know which door you are right now, but God is maneuvering you to enter the right door to your mission, the right door of opportunity, the right door to your success; the right door to your contentment.

-We may be entering a narrow door, it might not comfortable.
-But Jesus is the door that leads to your opportunity, to your prosperity, to your spirituality but most of all to a life in eternity.
+We may be entering a narrow door, but it might not comfortable.
+But Jesus is the door that leads to your opportunity, to your prosperity, to your spirituality but most of all to life in eternity.

 REVELATION OF MISSION

 His brothers have taken his coat but not his call.

 People might take your commission but not your mission.